lalitaalaalitah/PyGallery-Toolkit/README.md

 python duplicates_remover.py "your_path" --hash_size 32
 ```

+Keep in mind that you can always use the command `python script.py --help` or `python script.py --h` to obtain a brief description of how to use each of the scripts and their respective options

 ## Want to collaborate? 🙋🏻

 Feel free to improve and optimize the existing code.
 To contribute to the project, read the previous points carefully and do the next steps with the project: